 Another popular idea is to preserve them in epoxy resin and turn them into a globe or paperweight!
 This allows your flowers to look exactly the same as they did on your wedding day!
 It’s possible to do this from home by getting a prism, sphere or cube mold, placing your flower in it, and filling it with resin.
 Most do the process in layers.
 Put the resin in first, then the flower, then add more resin until the mold is filled up.
 To prevent ruining your flowers, try it first using non-sentimental flowers or just take your flowers to a florist or business that does flower preservation.

 Dipping the flowers of your bouquet is another great way to preserve your beautiful blooms.
 However, keep in mind that wax only extends a flower’s life temporarily, not permanently.
 The process first includes melting the wax using boiling water and then letting it cool to a warm temperature.
 Next, gently dip the flowers one by one into the wax, pulling them out right after.
 Hang them upside down to dry and allow all excess wax to drip off.
 Then, voila!
 Your flowers will thrive for another six months or so!

 While painting your bouquet isn’t preserving the flowers themselves, it still preserves the memory of your flowers in full bloom in an artistic way.
 Search around for a local artist that does custom paintings or drawings of bouquets.
 There are several artists on Etsy as well that do a magnificent job!

 If you are interested in preserving your dress, check out some of our bridal gown salons that provide preservation services here!

-Other Local Vendors: Ben Q. Photography, Clark Gardens
+Other Local Vendors: Lush Couture Floral, Ben Q. Photography, Clark Gardens